Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Proposed image formation model

 \subsection{Multiresolution sensing}

-When multiresolution acquisitions are involved, each of the sensors is characterized by a limited spatial and spectral resolution.
-In its most general sense, the multiresolution sensing setup is expressed as a whole set of multiple acquisitions, which present a certain spatial and/or spectral degradation with respect to the ideal datacube to reconstruct $\mathbf{X}$.
+When multiresolution acquisitions are involved, each of the sensor technologies is characterized by a limited spatial and spectral resolution.
+Therefore, in the most general case, the multiresolution sensing setup is expressed as a set of multiple acquisitions, which present a certain spatial and/or spectral degradation with respect to the ideal datacube to reconstruct $\mathbf{X}$.
 For the sake of exposition but without loss of generalization, we limit our analysis to the most common scenario in the literature~\cite{Vivo15a,Lonc15,Alpa15}, in which the acquisition is composed by an \gls{hri} and an \gls{lri}.
 The \gls{hri} $\mathbf{P}$ and the \gls{lri} $\widetilde{\mathbf{M}}$ are respectively obtained as a degradation in the spectral and spatial domain, so that: